avishek-sen-gupta/cobol-rekt/README.md

 - Control Flow Tree generation
 - The SMOJOL Interpreter (WIP)
 - Injecting AST and Control Flow into Neo4J
-- Injecting Cobol data layouts from Data Division into Neo4J
+- Injecting Cobol data layouts from Data Division into Neo4J (with dependencies)
 - Injecting execution traces from the SMOJOL interpreter into Neo4J
 - Injecting record dependency connections (MOVE, COMPUTE, etc.) into Neo4J
 - Integration with OpenAI GPT to summarise nodes using bottom-up node traversal